readthedocs/readthedocs.org/docs/user/tutorial/index.rst

        - method: pip
          path: .

-With this change, Read the Docs will install the Python code before starting the Sphinx build, which will finish seamlessly.
+Now, Read the Docs installs the Python code before starting the Sphinx build, which will finish seamlessly.
-If you go now to the API page of your HTML documentation, you will see the ``lumache`` summary!
+If you go now to the API page of your HTML documentation, you will see the ``lumache`` summary! :tada:

 Enabling PDF and EPUB builds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~